yossisp/spektor.dev/content/blog/how-to-stream-postgres-mysql-changes-to-elasticsearch-via-kafka/index.md

 date: 2021-08-28T11:41:03.284Z
 description: "How To Stream Postgres, MySQL Changes To Kafka, How To Connect Postgres, MySQL and Kafka, How To Connect Postgres and Elasticsearch"
 tags: "postgres, mysql, elasticsearch, debezium"
+excerpt: "This is the second post from change data capture series.
+You can read more about the motivation and introduction into Debezium in the previous post.
+In this post I will show how to set up Debezium with Postgres and MySQL..."
 ---

 <div style="display:flex;align-items:center;padding-left:10%;padding-right:10%;padding-bottom:32px;">